MrinalN/MrinalN/README.md

 <div style="margin-bottom: 1rem; border-style:dashed" align="center"><h3>🌱 Thanks for checking out my Github 👩🏽‍💻 </h3>
 </div>

-I'm a Full Stack Developer with a background in professional theatre.
-Web development has been a rewarding way to pivot my love for creative challenges, collaboration, detailed aesthetics and fantastic storytelling using thoughtful UX.
-I am eager to sharpen my code craft in collaboration with industry teams.
+A Full-Stack Developer from a non-traditional background.
+I hold a diploma in Web Development, extensive experience in creative collaboration, teamwork and communication.
+What I love the creation process as a developer - watching each piece come to life and then fit together to make a whole.
+I aspire to creating fluid, clear, intuitive code; the best apps or websites are the ones you don't remember!

 <div style="margin: 1rem;">
-<ul> ✧ Currently collaborating on open source projects </ul>
+<ul> ✧ Currently collaborating on <a href=”https://github.com/MVP-Marketplace”>Make it MVP</a> </ul>
 <ul> ✧ Building small apps to practice </ul>
-<ul> ✧ Daily katas to keep sharp on fundamentals </ul>
+<ul> ✧ Regular katas to keep sharp on fundamentals </ul>
 <ul> ✧ Latest learning: React Native! </ul>
 </div>